Gravity (Our Lady Peace album): Background and writing

-After wrapping up the Spiritual Machines Tour in late 2001, Our Lady Peace were becoming restless and dangerously close to breaking up as tensions that had simmered under the surface for years began to come to a head.
-Lead singer Raine Maida in particular was feeling limited by guitarist Mike Turner's abilities in the studio; frustrations that had been present since the recording of Clumsy began to boil over.
+After wrapping up the Spiritual Machines Tour in late 2001, Our Lady Peace were becoming restless and came dangerously close to breaking up as tensions that had simmered under the surface for years began to come to a head.
+Lead singer Raine Maida in particular was feeling limited by guitarist Mike Turner's abilities in the studio; frustrations that had been present since before the recording of their sophomore album Clumsy.
+Stunt musician and Blue Man Group alumni Jamie Edwards would be brought into the fold following that album to augment their sound in the studio and on tour, particularly on guitar.
+They would (by most accounts) mutually decide to part ways with Turner following preliminary sessions for Gravity.
 Raine would later state in an interview, "I don't know if Mike was born to be a guitar player.
 The studio was a tough place for him and we were working too hard to make up for it – we felt like we were cheating ourselves.
 Four albums is way too fucking long to put up with that.
 I'm sure he'll do great things, just not with six-stringed instruments."
-They would (by most accounts) mutually decide to part ways following preliminary sessions for the album.

-The band decided that they had gone as far as they could go musically with Spiritual Machines.
-Looking to reinvigorate themselves and change directions musically, they sought a more stripped down sound as opposed to the multiple layers and textures of their previous albums.
+Most of the band figured that they had gone as far as they could go musically with Spiritual Machines.
+Looking to reinvigorate themselves and change directions, they sought a more stripped down sound as opposed to the multi-layered textures and heavy subject matter of their previous albums.
 It was this idea of simplifying that inspired the title of Gravity.
 Raine discussed the transition in a 2002 interview. "’Spiritual Machines’ was so out there in talking about the future and trying to perceive man turning into machine, it was very heavy.
 With this record...it kind of felt like we were being pulled back down to earth, hence the title.
 It's such a simple life out there [Hawaii, where most of Gravity was recorded] and because of that the album was just based around living day to day rather than looking too far ahead.
 In that sense ‘Gravity’ is pretty much the opposite of ‘Spiritual Machines’.
 None of our other albums had been concept records, so it was the right time for us to get away from that whole philosophy.
 Because of that ‘Gravity’ is probably the most basic album we’ve made since our first."